dotnet/AspNetCore.Docs/aspnetcore/blazor/handle-errors.md

 ### Custom render tree logic

-Most Blazor components are implemented as *.razor* files.
-These *.razor* files are compiled to produce logic that operates on a `RenderTreeBuilder` to render their output.
+Most Blazor components are implemented as *.razor* files and are compiled to produce logic that operates on a `RenderTreeBuilder` to render their output.
 A developer may manually implement `RenderTreeBuilder` logic using procedural C# code.
 For more information, see <xref:blazor/components#manual-rendertreebuilder-logic>.

 > [!WARNING]
 > Use of manual render tree builder logic is considered an advanced and unsafe scenario, not recommended for general component development.